 Eligibility to nominate, to vote and to stand for nomination and election is governed by University Council By-law C: Elections and Appointments to the Council.

-All alumni are invited, through the Queen's Alumni Review, to nominate fellow alumni to run for a four-year position on the University Council.
+All alumni are invited to nominate fellow alumni to run for a four-year position on the University Council.
 Nominations must be submitted by alumni (via the online Nomination Form) and received by the University Secretary on or before a date specified by the University Secretary.

 To be nominated, a candidate shall be nominated by at least two Alumni nominators.
 Additionally the Nominating Committee shall have the right to nominate candidates as it sees fit each year.

-In order to help University Council achieve the goal of reflecting the diversity of Canadian society, alumni are encouraged to consider nominating individuals from equity seeking groups such as women, racialized group members, Indigenous peoples, persons with a disability, and persons who identify in the LGBTQ+ community when nominating a candidate.
+In order to help University Council achieve the goal of reflecting the diversity of Canadian society, alumni are encouraged to consider individuals from equity deserving groups such as women, Black, racialized and Indigenous peoples, persons with a disability, and persons who identify in the 2SLGBTQ+ community when nominating a candidate.

 The Executive Committee will establish the ballot for the election and the Secretary of the Council shall immediately notify the nominees of their nomination.

 2022 Election Results

 The successful candidates for the 10, four-year term positions are: (listed alphabetically)

 - Elena Christopoulos